Learn how to plan and make a DIY herringbone accent wall. Our five-step process can help you transform a boring wall into an eye-catching accent wall.

 How to Plan a DIY Accent Wall

 Are you wanting to transform a boring wall into an eye-catching, beautiful wall?
-I have an accent wall idea for you to consider.
+We have an accent wall idea for you to consider.
 Recently, I made a DIY accent wall in my kitchen, with my husband.
 We made it with a herringbone pattern and it turned out great!
 What was previously a plain wall, has been transformed into a charming herringbone accent wall.

 Board and Batten Accent Wall